• Skip to primary navigation

 Chocolate Chip Tahini Banana Bread

-• overhead image of slices of gingerbread banana bread on a wrinkled white piece of parchment paper
+• This is an overhead vertical image of a slice of gingerbread banana bread with a bite taken out of it.
+The slice sits on a white piece of parchment paper and is sprinkled with mini gingerbread men sprinkles.

 Reader Interactions